qutip/qutip-tutorials/tutorials-v5/visualization/animation-demo.md

 ## Customize axes objects
 You may want to add a title and labels to the animation.
-You can do it as you do to the plot.
+You can do it as you do to a normal plot.

 ```python